Essential Propane Safety Tips

 A: Propane is odorless, but an odorant is added as an alert if a leak occurs.
 The smell is very distinct, and it will resemble rotten eggs or the spray from a skunk.
 Here are critical steps to take even if you detect the faintest smell of propane:

 - Do not make flames or sparks: Extinguish all smoking material and open flames immediately.
 Do not use your cell phone, home telephone, lights, and appliances because the smallest spark could cause a fire or explosion.

 - Leave this area immediately: This propane safety tip is important for everyone to follow because a propane leak is a hazardous situation.
 It is best to leave and find a safe place right away.

-- SHUT OFF THE GAS.
-Turn off the main gas supply valve on your propane tank if it is safe to do so.
-To close the valve, turn it to the right (clockwise).
+- Turn Off Your Propane: Shut down the main gas supply valve on your propane tank if it is safe to do so.
+The value needs to be turned clockwise to shut it off (to the right).

 - Contact us about the leak: When you find a safe place, call Annapolis Propane & Fuels at 410-923-9199 to report the leak, and it is also a good propane safety tip to contact 911 or your local fire department as well.

 - Stay away from your home or business: Do not re-enter the building until one of our expert technicians or an emergency responder has completed a rigorous inspection of your propane system to guarantee it is leak-free.